MonteLogic/MoL-blog-content/posts/categorized/asides/index-1.md

 Aside: I wish there was an easy way to test out the thousands of stacks in a certain use case to experiment to know which one fits the use case the best.

+Aside: I would like to turn off ctrl+shift+v for VS Code as it messes with my Vim stuff.

+Aside: Native speech to text functionality for Ubuntu, oy vey would I like this, and have it be seamless, oy.